 The number of DSARs continues to increase as individuals better understand and exercise their rights under the GDPR.

-The expertise of an experienced DPO in handling DSARs can be invaluable in ensuring they are responded to efficiently, effectively and lawfully.
+The expertise of an experienced DPO in handling DSARs can be invaluable in ensuring they are responded to efficiently, effectively and In data protection terms, 'lawfully' must satisfy one of the appropriate lawful basis for processing and must not contravene any other statutory or common law obligations..

 Through our work with over 250 organisations, The DPO Centre’s team of experienced DPOs can provide the necessary advice, guidance and model documentation required to ensure timely, appropriate and lawful responses to DSARs.
 For further information on how we can assist your organisation, please contact us.